jaanga/jaanga.github.io/documents/jaanga-practice-notes/jaanga-coding-style-r1.md

 * Takes as much advantage of the HTML 5 [Document Object Model (DOM)]( http://en.wikipedia.org/wiki/Document_Object_Model ) as possible
 	* Example: `<tag id=thing >stuff</tag>`
 		* 'thing' is taken as a global variable directly and immediately
-		* `document.getElemenById` is never invoked
+		* `document.getElemenById is never invoked
 	* Implies no support for elderly browsers
 		* OK since WebGL cannot run in elderly browsers
 		* Follows the Mr.doob ethos of no nostalgia, remain calm and progress into the future ASAP
-* Code is highly-risk taking
+* Code here is highly-risk taking
 	* Example: Double quotes only used when absolutely necessary
 		* The world: <html lang="en">
 		* Us: <html lang=en >
 	* Example: plays happily, willfully with untyped variables
 	* Example: see above / no support for elderly browsers
-* Code is designed to be load or render on demand
+* Code is designed to load or render on demand
 	* In other words to load and display something ASAP
 	* 'Just-in-time' library and data loading
 * Code style